buildingSMART/BCF-XML/Documentation/README.md

 * extensions.xml
     - An XML file defining the extensions of a project.
 The schema for this file is extensions.xsd.
 * project.bcfp (optional)
-    - An XML file defining the details of a project.
+    - An XML file defining the details and files_information of a project.
 The schema for this file is project.xsd.
 * documents.xml (optional)
     - An XML file defining the documents in a project.
 The schema for this file is documents.xsd.
 * bcf.version